If we assume that:

 - Python is interpreted, and

-- C++ compiles to native code, and has typical optimizations enabled, and
+- C++ compiles to native (machine) code, and has typical optimizations enabled in the compiler, and

-- There there is no “cheating” in the Python game engine by implementing parts of it as Python-callable libraries written in C or some other compiled-to-native-code language, and
+- There is no “cheating” in the Python game engine by implementing parts of it as Python-callable libraries written in C, C++, or some other compiled-to-native-machine-code language, and

 - The two game engines implement the exact same requirements,